cdktf/cdktf-provider-google/docs/loggingFolderSink.java.md

 If true, logs associated with child projects are also exported; otherwise only logs relating to the provided folder are included.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.26.0/docs/resources/logging_folder_sink#include_children LoggingFolderSink#include_children}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.27.0/docs/resources/logging_folder_sink#include_children LoggingFolderSink#include_children}

+---

+##### `interceptChildren`<sup>Optional</sup> <a name="interceptChildren" id="@cdktf/provider-google.loggingFolderSink.LoggingFolderSink.Initializer.parameter.interceptChildren"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether or not to intercept logs from child projects.

+If true, matching logs will not match with sinks in child resources, except _Required sinks.
+This sink will be visible to child resources when listing sinks.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.27.0/docs/resources/logging_folder_sink#intercept_children LoggingFolderSink#intercept_children}

 ---